SkylerHope/SkyBrowser/README.md

 # SkyBrowser
-A minimal and lightweight web browser
+A minimal and lightweight web browser with basic adblocking

 ## Installation